Horizon-LEAD/Shipment_Module/README.md

 The executable's help message provides information on the parameters that are needed.

 ```
-$ shipment-synthesis -h
+$ shipment-synthesis -h                                       (base) 1226ms  2022-09-19 17:01:30
 usage: shipment-synthesis [-h] [-v] [--flog] [-e ENV]
-                          SKIMTIME SKIMDISTANCE NODES ZONES SEGS PARCELNODES DISTRIBUTION_CENTRES
+                          SKIMTIME SKIMDISTANCE NODES ZONES SEGS PARCELNODES DISTRIBUTIECENTRA NSTR_TO_LS MAKE_DISTRIBUTION USE_DISTRIBUTION SUP_COORDINATES_ID CORRECTIONS_TONNES
-                          NSTR2LOGSEGMENTS MAKE_SHIPMENTS USE_SHIPMENTS SUP_COORDINATES CORRECTIONSTONNES
-                          CEP_SHARES COST_PER_VEH_TYPE COST_OUTSRC NUTS2MRDH CARRYING_CAPACITY
-                          LOG_FLOW_TYPE_SHARES TOD SHIPSIZE_VEHTYPE END_TOUR_FIRST END_TOUR_LATER
-                          CONSOLIDATION_POTENTIAL ZEZ_SCENARIO FIRMS OUTPUTFOLDER
+                          CEP_SHARES COST_VEHTYPE COST_SOURCING NUTS3_TO_MRDH VEHICLE_CAPACITY LOGISTIC_FLOWTYPES PARAMS_TOD PARAMS_SSVT PARAMS_ET_FIRST PARAMS_ET_LATER
+                          ZEZ_CONSOLIDATION ZEZ_SCENARIO FIRMS_REF NSTR LOGSEG SHIP_SIZE VEH_TYPE FLOW_TYPE COMMODITY_MTX OUTDIR

 Shipment Synthesis

 positional arguments:
   SKIMTIME            The path of the time skim matrix (mtx)
   SKIMDISTANCE        The path of the distance skim matrix (mtx)
   NODES               The path of the logistics nodes shape file (shp)
   ZONES               The path of the study area shape file (shp)
   SEGS                The path of the socioeconomics data file (csv)
   PARCELNODES         The path of the parcel depot nodes file (shp)
-  DISTRIBUTION_CENTRES  The path of the distribution centres file (csv)
+  DISTRIBUTIECENTRA   The path of the distribution centres file (csv)
-  NSTR2LOGSEGMENTS      The path of the conversion NSTR to Logistics segments file (csv)
+  NSTR_TO_LS          The path of the conversion NSTR to Logistics segments file (csv)
-  MAKE_SHIPMENTS        The path of the Making Shipments per logistic sector file (csv)
+  MAKE_DISTRIBUTION   The path of the Making Shipments per logistic sector file (csv)
-  USE_SHIPMENTS         The path of the Using Shipments per logistic sector file (csv)
+  USE_DISTRIBUTION    The path of the Using Shipments per logistic sector file (csv)
-  SUP_COORDINATES       The path of the SUP coordinates file (csv)
+  SUP_COORDINATES_ID  The path of the SUP coordinates file (csv)
-  CORRECTIONSTONNES     The path of the Correction of Tonnes file (csv)
+  CORRECTIONS_TONNES  The path of the Correction of Tonnes file (csv)
   CEP_SHARES          The path of the courier market shares file (csv)
-  COST_PER_VEH_TYPE     The path of the costs per vehicles types file (csv)
+  COST_VEHTYPE        The path of the costs per vehicles types file (csv)
-  COST_OUTSRC           The path of the costs per vehicles types file (csv)
+  COST_SOURCING       The path of the costs per vehicles types file (csv)
-  NUTS2MRDH             The path of the conversion NUTS to MRDH file (csv)
+  NUTS3_TO_MRDH       The path of the conversion NUTS to MRDH file (csv)
-  CARRYING_CAPACITY     The path of the carrying capacity file (csv)
+  VEHICLE_CAPACITY    The path of the carrying capacity file (csv)
-  LOG_FLOW_TYPE_SHARES  The path of the markete share of logistic flow types file (csv)
+  LOGISTIC_FLOWTYPES  The path of the markete share of logistic flow types file (csv)
-  TOD                   The path of the Time Of Day choice model parameters file (csv)
+  PARAMS_TOD          The path of the Time Of Day choice model parameters file (csv)
-  SHIPSIZE_VEHTYPE      The path of the shipment size and behicle type choice model parameters file (csv)
+  PARAMS_SSVT         The path of the shipment size and vehicle type choice model parameters file (csv)
-  END_TOUR_FIRST        The path of the End pf Tour model parameters file for the first visited location (csv)
+  PARAMS_ET_FIRST     The path of the End pf Tour model parameters file for the first visited location (csv)
-  END_TOUR_LATER        The path of the End pf Tour model parameters file for the later visited location (csv)
+  PARAMS_ET_LATER     The path of the End pf Tour model parameters file for the later visited location (csv)
-  CONSOLIDATION_POTENTIAL
-                        The path of the Consolidation Potentials for different logistics sectors file (csv)
+  ZEZ_CONSOLIDATION   The path of the Consolidation Potentials for different logistics sectors file (csv)
   ZEZ_SCENARIO        The path of the specifications for zero emission zones in the study area file (csv)
-  FIRMS                 The path of the specifications of synthesized firms file (csv)
+  FIRMS_REF           The path of the specifications of synthesized firms file (csv)
+  NSTR                (txt)
+  LOGSEG              (txt)
+  SHIP_SIZE           (txt)
+  VEH_TYPE            (txt)
+  FLOW_TYPE           (txt)
+  COMMODITY_MTX       (csv)
-  OUTPUTFOLDER          The output directory
+  OUTDIR              The output directory

 optional arguments:
   -h, --help          show this help message and exit
   -v, --verbosity     Increase output verbosity (default: 0)
   --flog              Stores logs to file (default: False)
   -e ENV, --env ENV   Defines the path of the environment file (default: None)
 ```

 Furthermore, the following parameters must be provided as environment variables either from the environment itself or through a dotenv file that is specified with the `--env <path-to-dotenv>` command line argument.
 An example of the `.env` file and some values is presented below.